ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

+The prediction errors on the test set are summarized in Table~\ref{tab_lid_errors}, where results from the standard DeepONet, Point-DeepONet~\cite{park2026point}, and Transolver\cite{wu2024transolver}/Transolver+\cite{luo2025transolver++} are included for comparison.
+All the models are configured to have comparable parameter counts (0.46--0.87 million) and are trained for 100,000 steps (approximately 1,333 epochs) with a batch size of 32.
+Transolver and Transolver+ follow their original configurations, using a batch size of 1 and 960,000 training steps (400 epochs).

-The results show that the prediction error of Point-DeepONet is even higher than that of the standard DeepONet.
-We suspect that, when a suitable geometric parameterization is available, representing geometry through explicit geometric parameters can be more accurate than using point-cloud representations, which may partially explain this behavior.
-Nevertheless, Point-DeepONet offers significant flexibility in handling arbitrary geometries.
-All ArGEnT models consistently outperform the standard DeepONet and Point-DeepONet, achieving substantially lower prediction errors.
-Among the attention-based variants, the cross-attention and hybrid-attention model yield the best accuracy, while the self-attention model achieves comparable performance.
-Compared with Point-DeepONet, the cross- and hybrid-attention ArGEnT models employ a fixed point cloud augmented with corresponding signed distance function (SDF) values, which provides a more accurate and consistent geometric representation.
-In terms of computational cost, the standard DeepONet is the most efficient due to its simpler architecture.
+The results show that Point-DeepONet yields even higher prediction errors than the standard DeepONet.
+One possible explanation is that, when a suitable geometric parameterization is available, representing geometry through explicit geometric parameters can be more accurate than using point-cloud representations.
+Nevertheless, Point-DeepONet retains significant flexibility for handling arbitrary geometries.
+Transolver and Transolver+ achieve accuracy comparable to that of the ArGEnT models, but at substantially higher computational cost because of their much larger model sizes and longer training schedules.
+All ArGEnT models consistently outperform both the standard DeepONet and Point-DeepONet, achieving substantially lower prediction errors.
+Among the attention-based variants, the cross-attention and hybrid-attention models deliver the best accuracy, while the self-attention model remains competitive.
+Relative to Point-DeepONet, the cross- and hybrid-attention ArGEnT models use a fixed point cloud augmented with signed distance function (SDF) values, which provides a more accurate and consistent geometric representation.
+In terms of computational cost, the standard DeepONet remains the most efficient because of its simpler architecture.

 Figure~\ref{Fig_lid_casePrediction} presents the predicted flow fields and the corresponding absolute error distributions for a representative test case obtained using the cross-attention ArGEnT DeepONet.
 The model accurately captures the vortex structures within the cavity, while the largest errors are primarily localized near the upper-right corner, where strong velocity gradients arise from the interaction between the moving lid and the stationary wall.